Evidence-Based Psychological Treatments

 What to expect as a client

-Family Based Therapy for Anorexia Nervosa
+Family-Based Therapy for Anorexia Nervosa (FBT)

 What to expect as a client